enyiakwu/srelab/readme.md

-This sre project is adapted from this git - enjoy https://github.com/tajawal/code-challenge/blob/master/SRE.md
+This sre lab project is adapted from this git - enjoy https://github.com/tajawal/code-challenge/blob/master/SRE.md

 ## Terraform: